yechezkiel/yechezkiel/README.md

-- 👋 Hi, I’m @yechezkiel an
+- 👋 Hi, I’m @yechezkiel
 - 👀 I’m interested in reading, coding and endurance cycling
 - I'm currently learning css,rust etc
 - I would like to make my own OS and web server